OpenBeacon/OpenBeacon/README.md

   - '/' is used as terminator or use 4 bits for domain length minus 4.(min 4,
     max 20).

+# Extended Information Requests
+These are HTTP GET requests to the URI broadcast in the advertising packets.
+They will return a json object containing at a minimum a `actions` member whose value is a map containing `<weight>`: `<action>` pairs. `<weight>` is a numerical value with 0 being the highest weight. `<action>` is an is a pair consisting of the action name and action value where the action value is defined per action.

+In the case that an application has registered the domain, the extended information request does not need to be performed directly and the URI should be passed to the application.

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are